rept0id/collatz-conjecture-vs-compression/README.md

 ## Introduction

-Based on the provided tests, a Collatz Conjecture sequence can be more challenging to compress than random data.
+Based on the provided tests, a Collatz Conjecture sequence can be just as challenging to compress as random data.

 This can be used for 'worst-case' scenario metrics of compression efficiency, with significantly less computing power and time cost.